 \subsection{Simulation study}

-\db{To numerically investigate the accuracy of likelihoood-based parameter estimation based on the rational SPDE appraoch, } we again assume homogeneous Neumann boundary conditions for the Mat\'ern operator in \eqref{e:statmodel} and consider the standard latent model \eqref{e:model-yi} from \S\ref{sec:comp}.
+\db{To numerically investigate the accuracy of likelihood-based parameter estimation using the rational SPDE approach, } we again assume homogeneous Neumann boundary conditions for the Mat\'ern operator in \eqref{e:statmodel} and consider the standard latent model \eqref{e:model-yi} from \S\ref{sec:comp}.
 We take the unit square as the domain of interest, set $\sigma^2=0.1$, $\nu=0.5$ and choose $\kappa$ and $\tau$ so that the latent field has variance $\phi^2=1$ and practical correlation range~\kk{$r=0.2$}.
 For the FEM, we take a mesh based on a regular lattice on the domain, extended by twice the correlation range in each direction to reduce boundary effects, yielding a mesh with approximately $3500$ nodes.

 As a first test case, we use simulated data from the discretized model.
 We simulate $50$ replicates of the latent field, each with corresponding noisy observations at $1000$ measurement locations drawn at random in the domain.
 This results in a total of $50000$ observations, which we use to estimate the parameters of the model.
 We draw initial values for the parameters at random and then numerically optimize the likelihood of the model with the function \texttt{fminunc} in Matlab.
 This procedure is repeated $100$ times, each time with a new simulated data set.